oduerr/hsk/hsk5_flashcard_spec.md

 In addtion change the information shown to be read from a VERSION.TXT file starting with 4.06.01 — 莉娜老师的版本

-### Round 4.07 – Web Speech “Speak Chinese” Button
+### Round 4.07 – Web Speech "Speak Chinese" Button

 Scope:
 Add a button to play Mandarin audio for the Chinese term, available in both front (English) and back (Chinese + pinyin) states of the flashcard.